securefederatedai/openfl/docs/developer_guide/running_the_federation_with_gandlf.rst

 .. _running_the_federation_aggregator_based_gandlf:

-Aggregator-Based Workflow
+TaskRunner API
 =========================

 An overview of this workflow is shown below.

 .. figure:: ../images/openfl_flow.png

-.. centered:: Overview of the Aggregator-Based Workflow
+.. centered:: Overview of the TaskRunner API

-This workflow uses short-lived components in a federation, which is terminated when the experiment is finished.
+This method uses short-lived components in a federation, which is terminated when the experiment is finished.
 The components are as follows:

 - The *Collaborator* uses a local dataset to train a global model and sends the model updates to the *Aggregator*, which aggregates them to create the new global model.
 - The *Aggregator* is framework-agnostic, while the *Collaborator* can use any deep learning frameworks, such as `TensorFlow <https://www.tensorflow.org/>`_\* \  or `PyTorch <https://pytorch.org/>`_\*\. `GaNDLF <https://github.com/mlcommons/GaNDLF>`_ provides a straightforward way to define complete model training pipelines for healthcare data, and is directly compatible with OpenFL.